ImaadNisar/rspca-adoption-module/README.md

 # RSPCA Adoption Module Revamped
 A simple, minimalistic take on the current RSPCA Huddersfield, Halifax and Bradford adoption page with a few added features :)

-Includes view counter, search bar, filters and an overall better web design
+Includes view counter, search bar, filters and an overall better web design and database implementation

-Made in 2 days so there might be slight edge cases...

 <br><br>